-Sherry Hood, President /CEO, of Digital Inventory Specialists, Inc., proudly introduces PROTECT YOUR ASSETS Inventory Software Application.
-More than a program, the premier software is now an App, a cloud-based web application accessible through an online internet connection.
+Sherry Hood, Founder/Owner, proudly introduces PROTECT YOUR ASSETS INVENTORY SOFTWARE Application.
+More than a program, the premier software is now an Application, a cloud-based web application accessible through an online internet connection.
 The App is a new design concept for the popular software program, a first with this technology.

 The App is accessible on all electronic devices regardless of Brand, Model or Operating System, Mobile Phones, Tablets and Computers, featuring a perpetual, lifetime license, no renewal, no additional purchase required.